saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_groups/guide.en-gb.md

 ![contactgroups](images/exchange-group-options-users01.png){.thumbnail .w-600 .h-600}

-#### Manage group delegations
+#### Managing group delegations

-The menu option `Configure delegations`{.action} will appear.
+Additionally, the menu item `Manage delegations`{.action} will be displayed.
 This option allows you to delegate access in the same way as for an Exchange account.
 Find all the details in [this guide](/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_delegation).

 ![contactgroups](images/exchange-groups-options-delegation01.png){.thumbnail .w-600 .h-600}